aka: Fun Shirt

 - Fisher Tiger's "Frog?
-No. Hippo." shirt from One Piece, which features a picture of a hippo the top half of which looks like a frog (although we later learn that the reason he wore it was not funny)
+No. Hippo." shirt, which features a picture of a hippo the top half of which looks like a frog (although we later learn that the reason he wore it was not funny).

 - K-On!: When Yui is hanging out at home, she almost always wear t-shirts with various words written in katakana on them, ("Honeymoon", "Champion", "Celebrity"...).
-Plenty are avaliable through the official TBS store.
+Plenty are available through the official TBS store.

 - Lovely Complex has a prequel/Where Are They Now collection of stories called Lovely Complex Plus, in which Yoshi is seen wearing a shirt with a very interesting phrase on it.

 - Hinata from Jewelpet Sunshine often wears t-shirts with a "I heart (something relevant to the situation)" slogan.